matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 4. understand commonly used experimental designs.

-8.1 INTRODUCTION
+**8.1 INTRODUCTION**

 In the preceding chapters the basic concepts of statistics have been examined, and they provide a foundation for the present and succeeding chapters.

+En los capítulos anteriores se han examinado los conceptos básicos de la estadística, que proporcionan una base para el presente capítulo y los siguientes.

 This chapter is concerned with analysis of variance, which may be deﬁned as a technique whereby the total variation present in a set of data is partitioned into two or more components.
 Associated with each of these components is a speciﬁc source of variation, so that in the analysis it is possible to ascertain the magnitude of the contributions of each of these sources to the total variation.

+This chapter is concerned with analysis of variance, which may be deﬁned as a technique whereby the total variation present in a set of data is partitioned into two or more components.
+Associated with each of these components is a speciﬁc source of variation, so that in the analysis it is possible to ascertain the magnitude of the contributions of each of these sources to the total variation.

-The development of analysis of variance (ANOVA) is due mainly to the work of R. A. Fisher (1), whose contributions to statistics, spanning the years 1912 to 1962, have had a tremendous inﬂuence on modern statistical thought (2, 3).
+The development of analysis of variance
+(ANOVA) is due mainly to the work of R. A. Fisher (1), whose contributions to statistics, spanning the years 1912 to 1962, have had a tremendous inﬂuence on modern statistical thought (2, 3).

-Applications
+El desarrollo del análisis de varianza (ANOVA) se debe principalmente al trabajo de R. A. Fisher (1), cuyas contribuciones a la estadística, que abarcan los años 1912 a 1962, han tenido una enorme influencia en el pensamiento estadístico moderno (2, 3).

+**Applications**

 Analysis of variance ﬁnds its widest application in the analysis of data derived from experiments.
 The principles of the design of experiments are well covered in many books, including those by Hinkelmann and